sunnyd11planetkeplr/sunnyd11planetkeplr/README.md

  Aku is aroace
 ... basically most of my HCS falls under the aroace spec!!

-> [!WARNING]
-> I DO NOT SHIP TEEN SKK
+ I DO NOT SHIP TEEN SKK
-> dark era SKK I do not ship them in a committment relationship but more like situationship in denial
+ dark era SKK I do not ship them in a committment relationship but more like situationship in denial